apache/systemds/spark-mlcontext-programming-guide.md

 # Overview

-The Spark `MLContext` API offers a programmatic interface for interacting with SystemML from Spark using languages such as Scala, Java, and Python.
-As a result, it offers a convenient way to interact with SystemML from the Spark Shell and from Notebooks such as Jupyter and Zeppelin.
+The Spark `DSContext` API offers a programmatic interface for interacting with SystemDS from Spark using languages such as Scala, Java, and Python.
+As a result, it offers a convenient way to interact with SystemDS from the Spark Shell and from Notebooks such as Jupyter and Zeppelin.

 # Spark Shell Example

-## Start Spark Shell with SystemML
+## Start Spark Shell with SystemDS

-To use SystemML with Spark Shell, the SystemML jar can be referenced using Spark Shell's `--jars` option.
+To use SystemDS with Spark Shell, the SystemDS jar can be referenced using Spark Shell's `--jars` option.

 <div class="codetabs">

 <div data-lang="Spark Shell" markdown="1">
 {% highlight bash %}
-spark-shell --executor-memory 4G --driver-memory 4G --jars SystemML.jar
+spark-shell --executor-memory 4G --driver-memory 4G --jars SystemDS.jar
 {% endhighlight %}
 </div>

 <div data-lang="PySpark Shell" markdown="1">
 {% highlight bash %}
-pyspark --executor-memory 4G --driver-memory 4G --jars SystemML.jar --driver-class-path SystemML.jar
+pyspark --executor-memory 4G --driver-memory 4G --jars SystemDS.jar --driver-class-path SystemDS.jar
 {% endhighlight %}
 </div>

 </div>

-## Create MLContext
+## Create DSContext

 All primary classes that a user interacts with are located in the `org.apache.sysml.api.mlcontext` package.
 For convenience, we can additionally add a static import of `ScriptFactory` to shorten the syntax for creating `Script` objects.
-An `MLContext` object can be created by passing its constructor a reference to the `SparkSession` (`spark`) or `SparkContext` (`sc`).
+An `DSContext` object can be created by passing its constructor a reference to the `SparkSession` (`spark`) or `SparkContext` (`sc`).
-If successful, you should see a "`Welcome to Apache SystemML!`" message.
+If successful, you should see a "`Welcome to Apache SystemDS!`" message.

 <div class="codetabs">